bkoimett/node-crash-course/README.md

 - add object as parameter in response render
 - add ejs tag to the ejs file where it should show the dynamic code
+- **server side rendering** - the process of processing ejs templates through a view engine on a server to diplay valid html with dynamic content.

+> Partials

+- these are reusable ejs files that are extracted from common code across the board
+- create partials folder/ add the ejs partials files/ cut and paste the codeblocks from the main ejs files into the partials
+- use **include statement** - <%- include('file_path')%> to where the partials need to appear in the html

+> adding css
+- for now add to head.ejs as in-document styling